imbensantos/sushi/README.md

-# Project Title: 📛
-Sushiman
+# Sushiman

-# Live Link / Demo Link: 🔗

-# About the Project: 📚
 Sushiman is a basic, modern, and responsive website with animations!

-# Technologies Used: ☕️ 🐍 ⚛️
-I used HTML and CSS to create the site, AOS library for the animation, and Vite for the local server.
+I used `HTML` and `CSS` to create the site, `AOS` library for the animation, and `Vite` for the local server.

 # Setup / Installation: 💻
 - Download or clone the repository
-- Run npm install
+- Run `npm install`
-- Run npm run dev
+- Run `npm run dev`
-- Click on the local server or http://localhost:5173/
+- Click on the local server or go to [http://localhost:5173/](http://localhost:5173/)

 # Approach: 🚶
-I maintained a well-organized file and folder structure and embrace the principles of writing clean code.
-As such, I used CSS variables to handle the colors and fonts as well as adopted the BEM naming style for my CSS classes.
+In order to embrace the principles of writing clean code, I split the CSS into different files and imported them, used CSS variables to consistently handle colors and fonts, as well as adopted the BEM naming style for my CSS classes.
+I also used flex and position properties for a responsive design and was able to create smooth and subtle animations using the Animate On Scroll library.
+Throughout the project, I also maintained a well-organized file and folder structure.

 # Credits
-Huge shout out to JavaScript Mastery for this awesome tutorial!
+Huge shout out to [JavaScript Mastery](https://www.youtube.com/@javascriptmastery) for this awesome tutorial!